KatherineMichel/creating-a-self-hosted-church-website/django/django-getting-started.md

 ## About Django

 [Django](https://www.djangoproject.com) is a fully-featured web development framework based on the [Python](https://www.python.org) programming language.
+Django can be used to create a website as simple as a static, persona blog, and as complex as a dynamic, high-traffic web property.

 ## Django Pros and Cons

 Pros:
-* Sophisticated functionality
+* Sophisticated functionality out of the box
-* Can be used to create sites ranging from simple, static, personal blog, to complex, dynamic, fully-featured website
 * Optional admin dashboard
 * Staged deployment
 * Extensive documentation and code-bases